uber/nebula.gl/docs/api-reference/react-map-gl-draw/react-map-gl-draw.md

 # React Map GL Draw

+react-map-gl-draw is a react based drawing library tailored for [`react-map-gl`](https://github.com/uber/react-map-gl).

 ## Options
 - `mode` (String, Optional)
   - `EditorModes.READ_ONLY` - Not interactive.
 This is the default mode.